-Punishment can range from 180 days to two years in a state jail facility and a fine of up to $10,000, to life in prison.
+Punishment can range from 180 days in a state jail facility and a fine of up to $10,000 to life in prison and a fine of $250,000.
 What you do BEFORE you are indicted matters, and can greatly lessen punishment.
 Don’t wait until you are indicted to contact a lawyer.
 Additionally, Denton has new felony drug court programs designed to address drug use, not merely punish.

 An arrest for possession in a drug free zone makes already serious felony drug charges even more serious.
-“Drug-free zones” include schools (including colleges), playgrounds, daycares, arcades, youth centers, land owned by schools, school buses, public swimming pools, and facilities generally oriented towards minors (persons under 18 years of age) and/or families.
+“Drug-free zones” include schools and colleges, playgrounds, and facilities generally oriented toward people under 18 years of age or families.

-If a person is convicted of possessing a controlled substance or marijuana within 300 feet (swimming pools or video arcade) or 1,000 (most other drug-free zones) of a drug-free zone, the penalty is enhanced.
-Additionally, for some offenses, the minimum term of imprisonment is increased by 5 years, and the maximum fine for the offense is doubled.
-Punishment that is increased for an offense involving a drug-free zone may not run concurrently with punishment for any other conviction.
+If a person is convicted of possessing drugs or marijuana near a drug-free zone, the penalty is enhanced.
+Additionally, for some offenses, the minimum term of imprisonment is increased by 5 years, and the maximum fine is doubled.
+Punishment that is increased for an offense involving a drug-free zone may not run concurrently.

 MANUFACTURE/DELIVERY OF A CONTROLLED SUBSTANCE (MAN/DEL PCS)

-While the most common felony drug charge is possession of a controlled substance (PCS), a person can be charged with the separate (and higher) criminal offense of manufacture/delivery of a controlled substance; i.e. selling drugs, if the person knowingly manufactures, delivers, or possesses a controlled substance with the intent to deliver.
+While the most common felony drug charge is possession, you can be charged with a higher offense for selling drugs.
 Manufacture/delivery of a controlled substance is a higher level of offense than mere possession of the same controlled substance.
 Punishment is enhanced if a child younger than 18 years of age is present during the manufacture.

 If you have been arrested for felony drug charges such as possession of a controlled substance, possession within a drug-free zone, or manufacture/delivery of a controlled substance, you need to hire a lawyer who focuses on felony drug charges.
 You need a lawyer who can evaluate the lawfulness of the search and detention to handle the complexities of your felony drug charges, and fight illegal searches and seizures.
 Where a substance abuse problem exists, it is perhaps most important to address addiction first.